Skokoo/Firere/README.md

 Using The C++ language!
 I made this just for fun! if you find this cool, feel free to leave a ⭐️!

 # 🔗 Main Links!
 This is the code im using!
+Im using Obfuscated code!
  [FireSim](https://github.com/Skokoo/Firere/blob/main/FireSim.cpp)

 And this is the explanation!(Half of the code)